Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

 - FSO
   Default: Disabled
   FSO (Fullscreen Optimizations) runs Fullscreen Exclusive games in a "highly optimized" borderless window.
 Which allows for faster alt-tabbing.
-  All you need to know is that Fullscreen Exclusive > borderless window, so it's highly recommended to keep it disabled.
+  All you need to know is that Fullscreen Exclusive > borderless window, so it is highly recommended to keep it disabled.

 - HDD
   Default: Disabled